NiharVaghela1995/Interface-Level-Failure-Propagation-Analysis-in-Autonomous-Driving-Stack/README.md

 ## Framework Overview
 Describe the two-loop architecture AS a failure propagation measurement system, not as a perception project.

-Loop 1 = interface trust estimation
+Loop 1 = interface trust estimation.

-Loop 2 = behavioral adaptation measurement
+Loop 2 = behavioral adaptation measurement.

 ---